Settings#

 value – a

-of the correct type
+Variantof the correct type

-- classmethod sync() None #
+- classmethod sync() None#

 Ensures that all pending operations are complete for the default backend.